 How is Jamshid Sharmahd doing today?
-The human rights activist has been held incommunicado in an unknown location in Iran for nearly 900 days (January 2023).
+The human rights activist has been held incommunicado in an unknown location in Iran for nearly 930 days (February 2023).
 According to the UN Convention on Human Rights, incommunicado detention lasting longer than 14 days is tantamount to torture.
 He has no access to the German Consulate, no contact with his lawyer or the outside world.
 He has only been allowed to speak to his wife on the phone very briefly and under supervision five times in the past 19 months.
 He has lost a lot of weight and all his teeth.
 He suffers from heartaches and other pains as well as breathing difficulties and can no longer walk properly.
 On February 21, 2023, Jamshid was sentenced to death for "corruption on earth."
 His execution may thus be imminent.

 Help to make Jamshid's case better known and thus save his life.
 Every report in the media and on social media helps.